-- Guaranteed archival lifespan of 80+ years
+- Archival lifespan of up to 200 years

 - Your purchase directly supports the artist

 This piece references a pivotal scene in Homer's The Odyssey, where Odysseus returns to his home in Ithaca from the war after 20 years but is disguised as a beggar.
 His wife Penelope orders a maidservant named Eurycleia to wash "the visitors" feet, but it just so happens Eurycleia also raised Odysseus and recognises a scar on his thigh that he got from a boat when he was a boy.